Eat Better – Drink Less – Exercise More

 This isn’t for you.

 This is for us who are on the tipping point of giving up.
-We’ve cleaned the junk food and booze out of the pantry and renewed that gym membership.
+We cleaned the junk food and booze out of the pantry, and even got some home exercise equipment.
 We have the passion and momentum, but it’s fading fast.

 Adopting a healthier lifestyle is hard, especially when you take on the ‘Big 3’ at the same time: alcohol, diet, and exercise.
-Getting up early to go to the gym instead of sleeping in, making healthy eating choices instead of indulging at will, and going without that unwinding evening drink gets old pretty quick.
+Getting up early to work out instead of sleeping in, making healthy eating choices instead of indulging at will, and going without that unwinding evening drink gets old real fast.

 If that’s you, you’re probably thinking it’s about time to call it quits, delete that resolution post, and start scrolling Postmates for a restaurant that’ll deliver a bottle of wine with your meal.